kaltura/developer-platform-docs/documentation/Deliver-and-Distribute-Media/how-retrieve-download-or-streaming-url-using-api-calls.md

 >Note: The playManifest API is not a standard part of the Kaltura API v3, it is a direct URL request that retrieves the specific binary video file from Kaltura.
 The response to the playManifest URL is the actual video file of the requested entry flavor.

 >Note: The playManifest API does not require a KS unless the media entries were specifically setup with Access Control profiles to limit anonymous access to the media.
-If the media entry does have Access Control profiles assigned, a KS (Kaltura Session) must be specfied when calling the playManifest URL.
+If the media entry does have Access Control profiles assigned, a KS (Kaltura Session) must be specified when calling the playManifest URL.

 ### What is the Distinction between flavorParamId and flavorId?